Norway’s capital city is divided into 15 districts. Let’s take a closer look at each of them.

-Specific areas included in Gamle Oslo are: Grønland, Kampen, Enerhaugen (including parts of Gamlebyen), Nedre Tøyen, Vålerenga, Ensjø (inc. Valle), Etterstad (inc. Helsfyr and Brynseng, Kværnerbyen (including parts of Gamlebyen, Ryenberget and Nygårdskollen) and the Bispevika area of downtown Oslo (inc. Sørenga, Loenga, Grønlia, and the eastern part of Bjørvika)
+Specific areas included in Gamle Oslo are: Grønland, Kampen, Enerhaugen (including parts of Gamlebyen), Nedre Tøyen, Vålerenga, Ensjø (inc. Valle), Etterstad (inc. Helsfyr and Brynseng, Kværnerbyen (including parts of Gamlebyen, Ryenberget and Nygårdskollen) and the Bispevika area of downtown Oslo.
+The latter includes the new Sørenga neighbourhood, Loenga, Grønlia, and the eastern part of Bjørvika)

 The Oslofjord islands Kavringen, Nakkholmen, Lindøya, Hovedøya, Bleikøya, Gressholmen, Rambergøya and Heggholmen are also part of the district.
 The immigrant population of Gamle Oslo is slightly above the city average.

 Population: 27,000.
 Located in the city’s north-east corner next to the Lillomarka forest, Grorud is home to people from more than 150 nations.